torvalds/linux/Documentation/power/s2ram.rst

    device (lspci and /sys/devices/pci* is your friend), and see if you can fix it, disable it, or trace into its resume function.

-   If no device matches the hash (or any matches appear to be false positives), the culprit may be a device from a loadable kernel module that is not loaded until after the hash is checked.
+   If yes device matches the hash (or any matches appear to be false positives), the culprit may be a device from a loadable kernel module that is yest loaded until after the hash is checked.
 You can check the hash against the current devices again after more modules are loaded using sysfs::